sozhran/homepage/README.md

 # About

-My personal page with a shory bio, cv and projects.
+My personal page with a short bio, cv and projects.